gregecmaregec/gregecmaregec.github.io/_pages/coderepository.md

     }

     update() {
-        // Move the leaf downwards slowly
+        // Move the circles downwards slowly
         this.y += this.speed * 0.2; // Adjust the speed factor to make the leaves fall slower

-        // Draw the leaf on the canvas ctx.beginPath();
+        // Draw the circles on the canvas ctx.beginPath();
         ctx.arc(this.x, this.y, this.size, 0, Math.PI * 2);
         ctx.fillStyle = 'rgba(255, 192, 203, 0.3)'; // That 0.3 in the end means 30% opacity